Suriname: Pre-colonial

 Indigenous settlement of Suriname dates back to 3,000 BC.
-The largest tribes were the Arawak, a nomadic coastal tribe that lived from hunting and fishing.
-They were the first inhabitants in the area.
-The Carib also settled in the area and conquered the Arawak by using their superior sailing ships.
+The largest tribes were the Lokono, a nomadic coastal tribe that subsisted on hunting, foraging and fishing.
+The Lokono represent the first described inhabitants in the area.
+The Carib also settled in the area and conquered the Lokono by using their superior sailing ships.
 They settled in Galibi (Kupali Yumï, meaning "tree of the forefathers") at the mouth of the Marowijne River.
-While the larger Arawak and Carib tribes lived along the coast and savanna, smaller groups of indigenous people lived in the inland rainforest, such as the Akurio, Trió, Warao, and Wayana.
+While the larger Lokono and Carib tribes lived along the coast and savanna, smaller groups of indigenous people lived in the inland rainforest, such as the Akurio, Trió, Warao, and Wayana.